jinun20th/Keyboard-Store/README.md

-# Keyboard Store using Laravel framework
+# Souvernir Store using Laravel framework

-This is a Ecommerce app that the product is about keyboard with admin section. <br>
+This is a Ecommerce app that the product is about Souvernir with admin section. <br>

 ## Features
 -   Fully functional E-commerce website front-end and back-end built from scratch.